Asenby

-Asenby is a village and civil parish in the Harrogate district of North Yorkshire, England, with a population of 285 (2001 census), increasing to 311 at the 2011 census.
+Asenby is a village and civil parish in the county of North Yorkshire, England, with a population of 285 (2001 census), increasing to 311 at the 2011 census.
 The village is about 5 mi south-west of Thirsk and 7 mi east of Ripon.
 It is 12 mi south of the County Town of Northallerton on the south bank of the River Swale.

 History

-The village is mentioned in the Domesday Book as Estanebi in the Yarlestre hundred.
-It was part of the manor of Topcliffe at the time of the Norman invasion and followed the descent of that manor thereafter.
+The village is mentioned in the Domesday Book of 1086 as Estanebi in the Yarlestre hundred.
+It was part of the manor of Topcliffe at the time of the Norman Conquest, and followed the descent of that manor thereafter.

 The toponymy of the village name is the combination of the Norse personal name of Eystein and bi giving the meaning of Eystein's farm.

 Governance

 The village lies within the Skipton and Ripon UK Parliament constituency.
-It is also within the Wathvale ward of Harrogate Borough District Council and the Mashams and Fountains electoral division of North Yorkshire County Council.
 The local Parish Council has five members.

+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.